pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-classic-set.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to a SharePoint Online tenant admin site, using the [spo connect](../connect.md) command.
+    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.

 ## Remarks

-To update a classic site, you have to first connect to a tenant admin site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso-admin.sharepoint.com`.
+To update a classic site, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`.

 The value of the `--resourceQuota` option must not exceed the company's aggregate available Sandboxed Solutions quota.
 For more information, see Resource Usage Limits on Sandboxed Solutions in SharePoint 2010: [http://msdn.microsoft.com/en-us/library/gg615462.aspx](http://msdn.microsoft.com/en-us/library/gg615462.aspx).